 ~John 3:16

 The most well known verse in the entire Bible sums up the gospel perfectly – and it doesn’t call him Jesus or Yeshua, or any other name for that matter.
 Because it doesn’t have to.
-We know who we’re talking about, and so does he.
-We don’t believe in a name to save us – we believe in the personage of our Lord.
+We know who it’s talking about.
+We don’t believe in a specific name to save us – we believe in the personage of our Lord.

-Which leads me to think you don’t believe in the same all-powerful, all-knowing, loving, understanding Father that I do.
-He has boundaries, and he has commandments we are called to obey.
+Our God has boundaries, and he has commandments we are called to obey.
 But he isn’t petty.
-He doesn’t close his ears to those who call on him with a name that you decided is redundant.
-You have personal beliefs.
-That’s fine.
-But you don’t get to pick and choose who God accepts as his child just because they know him by a different name.
+He doesn’t close his ears to those who call on him just because they don’t use his Hebrew name.
+You have personal beliefs, and that’s fine.
+But, said with love, you don’t get to pick and choose who God accepts as his child just because they know him by a different name.

 “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”